 Long-term treatment

-This is one reason why it is important to continue having annual reviews of your epilepsy with your doctor – even where your epilepsy has been stable or you are seizure free.
+This is one reason why it is important to have annual reviews of your epilepsy with your doctor – even where your epilepsy has been stable or you are seizure free.
 Your doctor can continue to monitor both your medication and your general health over time and to recommend any tests, diet, exercise, supplements, or changes that might be beneficial for you.

 As knowledge increases and new medications become available your epilepsy treatments can be reviewed so you have the best medication available for your epilepsy type.